kamalesh518/restweb/README.md

-# Ex.07 Restaurant Website
+# Ex.07 Restuarant Website
+## Date:20/11/2025

 ## AIM:
-To develop a static Restaurant website to display the food items and services provided by them.
+To develop a static Resturant website to display the menu and services provided by the resturant.

 ## DESIGN STEPS: